Eric Show

-Eric Vaughn Show (/ˈʃaʊ/; May 19, 1956 – March 16, 1994) was an American professional baseball player who was a pitcher in Major League Baseball (MLB).
+Eric Vaughn Show (/ʃaʊ/ SHOW; May 19, 1956 - March 16, 1994) was an American professional baseball player who was a pitcher in Major League Baseball (MLB).
 He spent most of his career with the San Diego Padres and holds the team record for most career wins (100).
 Show was a member of the first Padres team to play in the World Series in 1984.
 On September 11, 1985, he surrendered Pete Rose's record-breaking 4,192nd career hit.

 Show's later life was affected by drug abuse; at age 37, he was found dead in his room at a drug and alcohol rehabilitation facility in 1994.

 Early life

 Eric Show was born in Riverside, California, as the oldest of three children to Les and Yvonne Show.
 He was shepherded into playing baseball from a young age by his father, who would physically and verbally abuse his son if he did not perform well.
 His father's persistence in forcing his son into a baseball career at all costs even extended to college, as he attempted to call signals for him to pitch before being stopped by the team catcher.
 He attended the University of California, Riverside, where he majored in physics and played college baseball for the Highlanders from 1976 to 1978.
 In 1977, Show won a Division II College World Series with the team.